Volatile power prices are becoming increasingly prevalent, with extreme increases seen throughout September so far.

 James Belcher, Chief Product Officer at Wattstor, commented:

 “Whilst an extreme event contributed to the most recent instances of extreme price volatility, this isn’t going to be unusual in the markets moving forward.
-We currently work with industrial and commercial businesses to ensure they’re protected against such price hikes, through the use of advanced EMS algorithms for dynamic tariffs and peak shaving, and utilising on-site generation, storage and load shifting.”
+Wattstor currently works with industrial and commercial businesses. protecting them against such price hikes.
+We do this through the use of advanced EMS algorithms for dynamic tariffs and peak shaving.
+We also utilise onsite generation, storage and load shifting.”

-“Our product roadmap reflects the evolving marketplace, meaning that Wattstor clients can rest assured their solution is future-proof”.
+“Our product roadmap reflects the evolving marketplace.
+Wattstor clients can therefore be rest assured their solution is future-proof”.

 Learn more about the intelligent technology that sits behind Wattstor’s platform here, or contact our friendly team to find out how we can help your business.